cncartistsec/BluePine-WiFi-Pineapple-Pager/README.md

 ![BluePine Saved Target Loading + Save/Load File](images/BT-bluepine-saveload.jpg)

 # Changing List Picker Font Size
-The default font size for the list picker is set at medium as seen below:
+The default font size for the list picker is set at medium as seen below (on the right):

 ![Theme Config - Compare Size](images/theme-cfg-list-compare.jpg)

-To change it to small, [please use this tool](https://github.com/cncartistsec/WiFi-Pineapple-Pager-Payloads/tree/main/theme-cfg-list-font) which changes files relating to the list picker font size to be smaller, can return back to default.
+BluePines menus look best if the list picker font size is small.
+[Please use this tool](https://github.com/cncartistsec/WiFi-Pineapple-Pager-Payloads/tree/main/theme-cfg-list-font) which changes files relating to the list picker font size to be smaller, can return back to default.
 Theme needs to be reloaded after changing to apply.